openpracticelibrary/openpracticelibrary/src/pages/practice/means-to-end.md

   define and explore the relationship and dependencies between the Visionary, Strategic and Tactical layers.
-whyDo: Taking time to explore the meaning and correlation between Mission, Vision, Strategies and Objectives helps organisations to empower their teams and people, which in turn creates a culture in support of a high performing organisation ([Ron Westrum](https://qualitysafety.bmj.com/content/13/suppl_2/ii22?ref=hvper.com&utm_source=hvper.com&utm_medium=website)).
+whyDo: Taking time to explore the meaning and correlation between Mission, Vision, Strategies, Goals and tactical Objectives helps organisations to create clarity and empower their teams and people, which in turn creates a culture in support of establishing a high performing organisation ([Ron Westrum](https://qualitysafety.bmj.com/content/13/suppl_2/ii22?ref=hvper.com&utm_source=hvper.com&utm_medium=website)).
 howTo: >-
   Firstly, clearly state the differences between Objective (Tactical layer) and